xorandd/ZeroScan/README.md

 ## ❗ Requirements

 - Nmap if you want to use `--nmap` option, or install using ZeroScan when it prompts so, supported linux distributions:
-  - Arch Linux / Manjaro
+  - Arch
-  - Debian / Ubuntu / Mint
+  - Debian
   - Fedora

 ## 📥 Installation